schowdhuri/image-to-dom/README.md

 # Image to DOM

 Convert an image to a matrix of DOM elements.
-This was primarily built to circumvent image blocking in email ads.
+This was primarily built to circumvent image blocking in email clients.
 Hence, the use of `<table>` elements.

 ## Installation